Personalized marketing is the top of every marketer’s mind – but most of us are still struggling to implement.

 Why?
 First of all, it’s expensive and frankly, inefficient.
 Creating the content that speaks to audience members’ diverse needs is a tall order in and of itself, but when you throw in manually building out specific user journeys to put that content in context of the buyers’ journeys, it’s downright impossible.
 Marketers need to double or triple their headcount to create the content alone.

 Secondly, there is the issue with the data itself.
 True personalization requires a lot of data analysis and many marketers are not planning to invest in the army of data scientists that analyzing all of that data requires.
 Instead, many marketers are electing to cut corners on analyzing the data, hoping that the answers from their marketing automation and website analytics tools will be so obvious.
 In truth, we’re pursuing this personalization effort blindly without focusing on the specific data that points to what website visitors really need when they explore on the website.
 We’re relying on assumptions from our different data tools, while overlooking key areas where our website visitors are telling us what they need.

 Solving these two major issues requires technology that many business leaders are still hesitant to implement: artificial intelligence.
 More specifically, using artificial intelligence to automate the analysis and tuning of your site search, and then using site search to drive content on your site is how to solve these issues.

-This is a strategy that many major companies, such as GoPro, Logitech, and others, are using on their site, and no, not just companies based in Silicon Valley that are always leading the way.
+This is a strategy that many major companies, such as VMWare, Logitech, and others, are using on their site, and no, not just companies based in Silicon Valley that are always leading the way.
 Every organization can take advantage of artificial intelligence to power their search – and start to see personalized marketing efforts actually deliver on their promise to increase conversion rates.